Rehab Discharge - Hospital Discharge

 After your loved one enters rehab

-- Talk daily with your clinical contact at the rehab center to determine your loved one’s progress, and to stay abreast of the projected timeframe for discharge.
-This should start upon admission.
-When do they anticipate discharge?
-What benchmarks are needed to safely discharge?
+- Talk daily with your clinical contact at the rehab center to determine your loved one’s progress, and to stay abreast of the projected timeframe for rehab discharge.
+Rehab discharge planning should start upon admission.
+When do they anticipate rehab discharge?
+What benchmarks are needed for a safe rehab discharge?
 How are they working to accomplish this goal?

 - Work with your family to visit your loved one in rehab as frequently as possible, to gauge both their progress and the quality of care they are receiving.
 Try to meet with the rehab facility’s attending physicians, physical/occupational/speech therapists, and floor nurses at each visit.

 - Scent plays a big role in an individual’s well-being.
 Some facilities may have a distinct scent.
 Seek products that create a calming and peaceful environment.